NASA recommends adding indoor plants to your home environment to help clean the air and overall improve indoor air quality.

 Scientific Name: Yucca elephantipes

-Preferred Conditions: Yucca prefers high light, but with adjusting the watering needs will tolerate “low” light. medium light to bright light settings.
-Does best in a east, west or south-facing window.
+Preferred Conditions: Yucca prefers high light, but with adjusting the watering needs will tolerate “low” light. medium-light to bright indirect light settings.
+Does best in an east, west or south-facing window.
 Does not like “wet feet.”

 Toxic or Non-Toxic?
 Keep kids and pets away as this plant can be poisonous, especially to dogs and cats.